joshbegley/nyt-latest/README.md

 https://nytimes.com/2022/07/26/us/politics/trump-jan-6-justice-department.html?searchResultPosition=4

 **Strong Quake Hits Northern Philippines**\
-`A Philippine agency said the earthquake had a magnitude of 7.3.
+`The 7.0 magnitude quake on Luzon island caused some structures to collapse, officials said.
 There were no immediate reports of casualties.`\
 https://nytimes.com/2022/07/26/world/asia/philippines-earthquake.html?searchResultPosition=5

 **Parents of Sandy Hook Victim at Alex Jones Trial Seek $150 Million in Damages**\